 By Gary Berg-Cross

-Thursday on Capitol Hill in Washington Rep. Darrell Issa, chairman of the House Committee on Oversight and Government Reform, invited a panel for a four hour plus hearing on what he called a “federal rule's impact on freedom of religion and conscience” before the Oversight and Government Reform Committee of the House of Representatives.
+Rep. Darrell Issa, chairman of the House Committee on Oversight and Government Reform, for a four hour plus hearing on what he called a “federal rule's impact on freedom of religion and conscience” before the Oversight and Government Reform Committee of the House of Representatives.
 What we saw in the now infamous first panel was a Lutheran, 2 Baptist clergymen and an Orthodox rabbi who joined a Roman Catholic bishop on an all male panel.
 They proceeded to tell gathered lawmakers that President.
 Obama’s latest policy of shifting the responsibility for paying for such things as contraceptives and prenatal screenings from religious institutions to their health insurers was unworkable.
 I guess they are policy wonks too.
 But they had much more to say about their fears.
 The compromise did not allay their concerns about government entanglement with religion.
 In the words one hears from Republican candidates, its more of a broad, moral, "theological" argument.
 That seemed to be the big topic although to many it was about women’s rights to health care including contraception.

 Why no women on the first panel?
 Well according to California Rep. Darrell Issa (R-Vista), who heads the Oversight and Government Reform Committee, it was all clear.
 She is not a member of the clergy, unlike the five men who did testify in the first panel.
 Representative Joe Walsh, Republican of Illinois, defended the choice this by dodging from individual rights to some vague combination that mixed organized religion rights and freedom: